britram/taps-transports/draft-ietf-taps-transports.md

 - message-oriented delivery
 - partial integrity protection

 ## Datagram Congestion Control Protocol (DCCP)

 Datagram Congestion Control Protocol (DCCP) {{RFC4340}} is an IETF standards track bidirectional transport protocol that provides unicast connections of congestion-controlled unreliable messages.

-[EDITOR'S NOTE: Gorry Fairhurst signed up as a contributor for this section.]

 The DCCP Problem Statement describes the goals that DCCP sought to address {{RFC4336}}.
 It is suitable for